rokrak1/TRAVIANBOT/README.md

 # TRAVCIBOT API

+## Initial Setup

+1. Clone the repository
+2. Run the `db.sql` script in your Supabase project's SQL Editor to set up the database structure
+3. Update the `.env` file with your Supabase URL and API key:

+## Local Development

-1. Install dependencies `npm install`
+1. Install dependencies: `npm install`
-2. Set .env DEV_MODE to "true" `DEV_MODE=TRUE`, to avoid running workers and cron job
+2. Set `DEV_MODE` to "true" in the `.env` file to avoid running workers and cron jobs:
-3. Run server `npm start`
+3. Run the server: `npm start`

-## If you want to run workers locall run it with:
+## Running Workers Locally

-### Docker
+### Using Docker

-1. Place yourself in root folder
+1. Navigate to the root folder
+2. Build the Docker image:

-2. `docker build -t travcibot .`
+- `docker build -t travcibot .`
-3. `docker run -d --restart=always --name travcibot -p 8000:8000 -v /var/run/docker.sock:/var/run/docker.sock travcibot`
+- `docker run -d --restart=always --name travcibot -p 8000:8000 -v /var/run/docker.sock:/var/run/docker.sock travcibot`

-### No docker
+### Without Docker

-1. Place yourself in root folder
+1. Navigate to the root folder
+2. Compile TypeScript:

-2. `npx tsx`
+- `npx tsx`
-3. `node dist/app.js`
+- `node dist/app.js`

+## Note

+Ensure that you have set up your Supabase project and have the necessary credentials before running the application.
+The `db.sql` script should be executed in your Supabase project to create the required database structure.